AlexeiakaTechnik/DIY-esp32-esphome-homeassistant-sensors_cams/README.md

 - **Assembly, first run and conclusions:**

 After soldiering wires, physical assembly, esphome configuration upload and a few tests I quickly realized the grave mistake of heat dispersion problem for sensors.
+Sensor temperature readings were about 5-8(!) degrees celcius above readings from lab thermometer I placed beside.
 Esp32 Cam was basically ok, but come summer - I was sure it would overheat and start to freeze/glitch.

 ![image](https://github.com/user-attachments/assets/2ce4a40c-bdec-4fdf-9068-fe31039e465b)
 ![image](https://github.com/user-attachments/assets/f82488f1-c9da-41de-94a6-17d192137aab)

 ## 3.2.
-Seond Iteration
+Second Iteration
 - **Version 2 - Learning from mistakes:**
 I got back to Inventor and redesigned casing with better airflow, mounting slots, compact layout.
 And added some design elements - Home Assistant logo as a vent!